 Hidden Falls-Crosby Farm Regional Park is well loved and well used.
-Data indicate that over half a million people (530,000) visit the park annually, with the heaviest use in spring, summer, and fall (Met Council Annual Park Use Estimate - data table page 5).
+Data indicate that over half a million people (530,000) visit the park annually, with the heaviest use in spring, summer, and fall (Met Council 2016 Annual Park Use Estimate - data table pg.
+5, https://metrocouncil.org/Parks/Publications-And-Resources/PARK-USE-REPORTS/2017-Park-Use-Estimate-Appendix-Tables-(July-2018.aspx).
 This suggests that currently the park sees 1,452 visits per day on average.
-Citywide population is projected to increase by 20% by 2040 (an increase of 60,000 residents), and we believe the park will see a proportional increase due to nearby development and continued growth of the region.
+Between 2017 and 2040, regional population is projected to increase by 21.5% and Saint Paul's population is projected to increase by 11.3%.
+Taking Hidden Falls and Crosby Farm regional parks' latest published share of local (73%) and non-local (27%) visitation into account, the parks are projected to experience a 14% increase in visitation to 2040.